 P.O.
 Box 6826

 Houston, TX 77265

-You will receive an e-mail confirmation within five business days of the receipt of your submission.
+You will receive an e-mail confirmation within five to 10 business days of the receipt of your submission.
 If none of your requested dates are available, you will be contacted by e-mail or phone.

 Please choose a guided tour from the following: